 Writing, ghostwriting, editing – they’re all part of the same process, i.e., telling a specific story.
 A story defined by viewpoint, topic, and form.
 A story constrained by considerations commercial and aesthetic.
 A forest, if you will, defined by the trees you plant in it.
 Writers, of course, know all too well the parable about trees, and forests.
 Another parable: other people’s mistakes are much easier to identify than your own.
 This is one of the reasons why the lessons you learn ghostwriting – the cold-blooded limitations imposed upon you by a particular project – can become valuable tools in your own creative process.
 In this talk/discussion, bestselling author/editor Dave Stern (Blair Witch, Crosley, Shadows In The Asylum, Star Trek) shares some of the lessons he’s learned – and those he is still absorbing - as a ghostwriter/dumpster diver/starship captain/concert pianist over the course of his own publishing career.

 Revising Your Creative Prose with Author Penny Guisinger

 It’s through the revision process that any piece takes shape, gains focus, and emerges as a finished work.
 In this session, author Penny Guisinger will provide tools and approaches for revising prose (fiction or nonfiction).
 She’ll talk about bringing a cold eye to the page, looking for unnecessary words, and mining an early draft for those gems that emerge as the heart of a finished piece.

 - three workshops, $115

 Payment must be received in advance.
 Please note that admissions are non-refundable unless a speaker cancels.

-D’Amour Hall for Business, Communications and Technology, Rooms 5 & 6.
+D’Amour Hall for Business, Communications and Technology, Check-in at the Foyer, Rooms 5 & 6.